Ashmit-Tyagi/Multi-Env-Aws-infra/README.md

 ### Each environment (dev, test, prod) is structured with the following essential Terraform configuration files, ensuring consistency, reusability, and clarity across deployments: ###

+### Environment Folder: dev ###

+The dev folder contains the Terraform configuration tailored for the development environment.
+It specifies how various modules (such as VPC, EC2, etc.) are implemented and configured using values unique to the development setup.

 # a. main.tf
 Defines the core infrastructure by referencing reusable modules (e.g., VPC, Subnet, EC2).
 It serves as the main blueprint outlining the resources and their interdependencies.